-Officers assigned to the Criminal Intelligence Unit and Gang Unit shall maintain records of vice and organized crime information and intelligence pursuant to guidelines outlined in Greenville Police Department Policy and Procedures Manual, Chapter 42 and Section 42.1.6.
-Criminal intelligence, vice, gang, and organized crime records and information shall be used to help maintain an awareness of existing or potential problems with the community.
+Officers assigned to the Criminal Intelligence Unit and Gang Unit shall maintain records of vice and organized crime information and intelligence pursuant to guidelines outlined in Greenville Police Department Policy and Procedures.
+Documented information shall be used to help maintain an awareness of existing or potential problems with the community.
 Guidelines for purging criminal intelligence files are also outlined in Chapter 42 of the Greenville Police Department Policy and Procedures Manual.